As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 |Is it dangerous?||Indirectly||Yes||Extremely|

 TIP: Are you interested in finding radioactive rocks?
 First of all, you need to be careful and use tools like Geiger Counter that can help you to find radiation.
-Find out more about rockhounding with Geiger Counter in the article below:
+Find out more in the article below:

 What are Radioactive Decay Rates in Minerals Affected By?